The Issue of Racism, The FA Hearing & John Terry

-Language Warning: This assessment does quote the exact phrases used by the Magistrate in his decision and as such may not be suitable for anyone who is easily offended by the use of strong language.
+Language Warning: This assessment does quote the exact phrases used by the Magistrate in his decision.

 Briefly, Terry faced criminal charges of using insulting, threatening or abusive words/behaviour which was racially aggravated.
 On the 23rd October 2011 it was alleged that Terry mid-match shouted the words ‘fucking black cunt’ in the direction of Anton Ferdinand.
 The Magistrate’s description of the incident, Terry’s defence and the question the Magistrate considered were instructive and is set out below: